-Alpine Pro (Men's)
+5. Alpine Pro

-With Vibram’s Megagrip outsole, you’ll never have to worry about this shoe not having enough traction.
+With Vibram’s Megagrip outsole, you’ll never have to worry about this product not having enough traction.
 The Dynafit Alpine Pro promises to provide the best grip possible in either wet or dry conditions.
 The “Alpine Rolling” midsole construction contains a double compression molded EVA midsole.
 Extra protection features include a heavy-duty rock plate as well as diagonally placed reinforcement panels across the heel.

 The Dynafit Alpine Pro is priced in the mid-to-high range.

-- Does not come in wide sizes
+Does not come in wide sizes

 The outsole utilizes improved technologies such as traction zones and glide.
 With the new POMOCA sole construction, traction is something you’ll never have to worry about.
 The Ortholite footbed does a great job of providing exceptional shock absorption.
 Reflectors on the sides of the shoe are in place for added protection in low-visibility areas.

-The upper is extremely lightweight and plush, providing you with a level of comfort that’s incredible soft and light.
+The upper is extremely lightweight and plush, providing you with a level of comfort that’s incredibly soft and light.
 The upper is constructed of Alpine Air Mesh, which is designed to provide breathability, lightness, and comfort.
 This mesh structure guarantees constant air circulation and ventilation, so you’ll never have to worry about your feet getting overheated or excessively sweaty.

 The EVA midsole is designed for ultimate support even on high-impact terrains.
 The breathable and lightweight Ortholite footbed provides high-quality shock absorption and easily conforms to the shape of the foot.
-An adaptive grid on either side of the shoe offers a comfortable fit, good ventilation, and the ability to adapt to foots movement.
+An adaptive grid on either side of the shoe offers a comfortable fit, good ventilation, and the ability to adapt to foot's movement.

-The Dynafit Men's Trailbreaker is priced slightly on the high end, but it's incredible quality makes it well worth the investment.
+The Dynafit Men's Trailbreaker is priced slightly on the high end, but its incredible quality makes it well worth the investment.

-Feline Ultra (Men's)
+9. Feline Ultra Trail

-The shoe’s breathable upper is relatively form-fitted, providing a solid, secure fit as well as excellent protection.
+The breathable upper is relatively form-fitted, providing a solid, secure fit as well as excellent protection.
 It’s designed for maximum breathability and easily adapts to your foot’s shape and movements.
 The Sensitive Fit technology is designed to enhance your blood circulation to reduce the chances of your feet swelling on long runs.
 An OrthoLite sock liner is in place for extra cushioning.

 The midsole utilizes DuoMotion technology.
-It feature two EVA units, both with different densities, in order to optimize motion control and comfort.
+It features two EVA units, both with different densities, in order to optimize motion control and comfort.
 The heel area does a great job of absorbing the shock of impact and then transforming it into momentum.
 Different rubber is used on each section of the outsole, meaning that the shoe provides exceptional traction.
 The hard mapping compound in the heel area enhances traction as well as durability.
 In the forefoot area, MegaGrip compound provides even more grip and responsiveness.
 The quick-lace system is designed to offer additional stability and support to the foot.

 The Dynafit Feline Ultra is priced in the mid-to-high range.

-- Tapered edges to provide better cushioning against injury
+Tapered edges to provide better cushioning against injury

-- Some find that this shoe runs small
+Some find that this shoe runs small

 Every pair of shoes on this list has been reviewed using a very specific set of criteria chosen with runners’ needs and preferences in mind.
 We comb through hundreds of real customer comments while performing our own independent research and tests to make the best decisions because we want you to be able to as well.
 Below are the categories we used to judge the shoes on our list of best Dynafit running shoes.